 In January 2018, Baltimore City Public Schools released to MSDE ELA curriculum for grades kindergarten to 10.
 Upon receipt of the curricular materials, MSDE began selecting modules to vet for alignment to Maryland College- and Career- Ready Standards for ELA.
 A module is the written curriculum which consists of daily lessons which outline standards, objective, materials for instruction such as core and supplementary texts, and accompanying worksheets associated with each lesson.
 Each module, across kindergarten through grade 10, constitutes one full marking period or quarter of an academic school year.
 MSDE redacted any identifiers of the school system in the curriculum to ensure anonymity of the school system was maintained.
 Selections of modules were derived from modules 2, 3, and 4 meaning the second, third and fourth marking periods.
 Module 1 from each grade level was not selected as it was devoted to up to 25 days of basic review such as identification of genre and book selection.
 Thus, a rotating selection of curriculum from module 2 through 4 was employed.
-In doing so, a large cross-section of one academic year's worth of curriculum was captured.
-In only one instance was a module 1 selected, in grade 5, as at the time of the curriculum vetting, module 4 was not available from the fifthgrade curriculum.
+In doing so, a large cross-section of one academic year's worth of curriculum wetting, module 4 was not available from the fifth-grade curriculum.